lyu-ai/agentok/website/docs/tutorials/getting-started/index.md

   The `UserProxyAgent` enables interaction with the `AssistantAgent`.
 It can take the form of a chatbot, a code executor, or even a human—it's quite the versatile agent.

-### 🌊 Flow
+### 🌊 Autoflow

-A `Flow` consists of a network of `Agents`.
+A `Autoflow` consists of a network of `Agents`.
 It's the foundation of any multi-agent application.

-A standard Flow usually includes one `UserProxyAgent` and one or several `AssistantAgents`.
+A standard Autoflow usually includes one `UserProxyAgent` and one or several `AssistantAgents`.
 The `UserProxyAgent` is your direct line of interaction, while the `AssistantAgents` work behind the scenes, collaborating to build a robust multi-agent application.

-### 📄 Template
+### 📄 AutoflowTemplate

-Ready to launch a Flow?
-Publish it as a `Template` in the [FlowGen Gallery](https://flowgen.app/gallery/)!
-Users can then deploy these templates to conjure up new Flows or strike up chats directly on the template itself.
+Ready to launch a Autoflow?
+Publish it as a `AutoflowTemplate` in the [FlowGen Gallery](https://flowgen.app/gallery/)!
+Users can then deploy these templates to conjure up new Autoflows or strike up chats directly on the template itself.

 ### 💬 Chat

-Each Chat represents a live session that has been spun up from a Flow or a Template.
+Each Chat represents a live session that has been spun up from a Autoflow or a AutoflowTemplate.

 ## "Hello World"

 Let's jump straight in and create a simple "Hello World" flow.

-### Initialize a New Flow
+### Initialize a New Autoflow

 Head over to [FlowGen Login](https://flowgen.app/auth/login) and tap **Login as Guest** for a test run without the need to sign up.